 Other agencies are just dipping their toes in the water.
 Rather than a strategic approach, they are trying different tactics hoping to see results.
 If that’s you, then this article is for you.

-While there are many, many things you can tactically do to beef up your website, the three below are what we believe will get you results and set you up with a solid foundation when you are ready to start generating insurance leads online:
+While there are many, many things you can tactically do to beef up your website, the three below are what we believe will get you results and set you up with a solid foundation when you are ready to start generating insurance leads with SEO.

 3 Website Tactics You Should Be Using that Are Under Your Nose